AbdullahFaruk/cuc_jav_webdriver/README.md

 Log4j is configured to send INFO and above to the console and ERROR and above to the log file.
 Both the **log4j.properties** and the **messages.log** files are in the project's root folder.

+##Overriding @CucumberOptions##

+The JUnit runner (RunCukesTest.java in package runsupport) has the annotation

+    @CucumberOptions(

+followed by a bunch of cucumber runtime options (e.g. which tags to execute).
+The problem is that annotations are set in stone at compile time.
+To change which tags to execute you need to edit the file.
+This is time consuming and it confuses git with unnecessary changes.
+There is a better way.

+In Eclipse you can use the java command-line **-Dcucumber.options** command to completely override the **@CucumberOptions** annotation.
+However, the two do not directly translate so some care must be taken.
+The @CucumberOptions annotation converts the specified parameters to a format that cucumber-jvm expects.
+It is this internal format that you must specify in -Dcucumber.options.
+Here is an example:

+    @RunWith(Cucumber.class)
+    @CucumberOptions(
+            monochrome = true,
+            features = "classpath:features",
+            plugin = {"pretty", "html:target/cucumber-html-report", "json:target/cucumber.json"},
+            glue = { "classpath:steps", "classpath:runsupport" },
+            tags = {"@search"}
+            )
+    public class RunCukesTest{

+    }

+The command-line system property version is:

+    -Dcucumber.options="--tags @search --monochrome --plugin pretty:STDOUT --plugin html:target/cucumber-html-report --plugin json:target/cucumber.json --glue steps --glue runsupport classpath:features"

+Note the double dash characters before keywords.
+Also notice that since there are two glue paths that there are two --glue clauses.
+Also note that only the package name of the two -glue paths were specified.

+Further note that STDOUT needed to be specified on --plugin pretty:STDOUT.

+Finally note that the **features** keyword was dropped completely.
+The path specified at the end (without a keyword) tells cucumber-jvm where to find the feature files.

+Be warned, if you get any of this wrong then cucumber-jvm gives you cryptic error messages.

+###More on tags###

+The tags are the things most likely to change from run to run so here are some more rules.
+To execute @tag1 or @tag2

+    --tags @tag1,@tag2

+To execute @tag1 and @tag2

+    --tags @tag1 --tags @tag2

+To execute (@tag1 or @tag2) and not @tag3

+    --tags @tag1,@tag2 --tags ~@tag3

+###Running -Dcucumber.options from Eclipse###

+To run using **-Dcucumber.options** inside Eclipse use the Maven Build configuration type.
+To get a Maven Build configuration click on **Run > Run Configurations...**.
+On the left pane double-click **Maven Build**.
+A default Maven Build configuration is created.
+Give it a good name and on the **Goals** line type

+    clean test -Dcucumber.options(your options here)

+It wouldn't hurt to click on the JRE tab and make sure that the correct JDK is being used.
+Back on the Main tab, press **Apply**, press **Run**.
+Remember that **-Dcucumber.options** completely overrides the **@CucumberOptions* line in your RunCukesTest (or whatever you named it) class.
+Eclipse saves the new run configuration so it is easy to use it again.

+###To run from a command line (or say in Jenkins)###

+    cd <your projects root directory, the one containing your pom.xml file>
+    mvn clean test -Dcucumber.options(your options here)

 ##Caveats##

 **Important**.
 Do the following to add log4j.properties to the Eclipse classpath.
 Click on: Run -> Run Configuration -> [classpath tab] -> click on User Entries -> Advanced -> Select Add Folder -> select the location of your log4j.properties (your project root folder /) file and then -> OK -> Run